1888 New York (Giants, New Yorks)

 Photo C

-Dated April 1888 to mid-June 1888.
-Two versions of identical image.
+Dated May 25, 1888 to June 15, 1888.
+Two versions of identical image likely made at the Polo Grounds, New York.
 Photo date determined by appearance of player Cleveland, who played for New York in 1888 only and was traded to Pittsburgh on June 16, 1888.
+Before this date, New York played at home April 25-May 3 and May 25-June 15.
+The players look comfortable, not cold, so I am guessing this photo was made during the second homestand.
 Players wore white uniforms with dark-colored collars, white caps and dark-colored stockings in this photo.
 Color illustrations from this period depict the accent color as maroon.
 Two players wore white caps with dark horizontal bands.
 One of these players, Brown in back row, also wore a shirt with a white collar instead of red.
 Player in front row, far left, Weidman, wore light-colored stockings.
 Player next to Weidman, George, wore pants with a thin trim on the pant seam.
 Most photo references show a thick trim on the pant seam when worn in combination with the maroon-collared shirt.

 Top row, arching from far left: T Keefe (NY AA 83, 84, NY NL 85-89, 91, NY PL 90), P Murphy (87-90), R Connor (NY NL 83-89, 91, 93, 94, NY PL 90), (unidentified), B Ewing (NY NL 83-89, 91, 92, NY PL 90), W Brown (NL 87-89, PL 90), G Hatfield (NL 87-89, PL 90) and G Gore (NL 87-89, 91, PL 90).
 Front row, from far left: S Weidman (87, 88 2 games), B George (87, 88), E Crane, behind George (NL 88, 89, 92, 93, PL 90), L Titcomb (87-89), J Ward (83-89, 93, 94), E Foster (AA 86, NL 88, 89), (J Mutrie, mgr NY AA 83, 84, NY NL 85-91), D Richardson (NL 84-89, 91, PL 90), M Tiernan (87-99), J O’Rourke (NY NL 85-89, 91, 92, NY PL 90), M Welch (83-92), E Cleveland (NY 88, Pit 88) and M Slattery (NL 88, 89, PL 90).
 Player IDs from photo.
 Years with team and Cleveland trade info from baseball-reference.com.
 Original photo by Joseph Hall, Brooklyn.

-Dated April 1888 to mid-June 1888.
+Dated May 25, 1888 to June 15, 1888.
 Detail view of photo C. Detail view shows that the maroon collar of the shirt was divided by the shirt placket and did not connect at the neck.
 Detail view also shows that the cap had trim, most likely maroon, along the edge of the bill, and possibly around the entire bottom edge of the cap.

 Photo D